Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 **DO NOT MIX AND MATCH FILE TYPES IN FOLDERS!**

+### Commenting out code - DON'T DO IT!

+If you are commenting out redundant code, do not comment it out, instead, delete it.

+Even if you think someone is going to redo whatever it is you're commenting out, don't, gitblame exists for a reason.

+This also applies to files, do not comment out entire files, just delete them instead.
+This helps us keep down on filebloat and pointless comments.

 ## Exemplary PR's

 Here are a couple PR's that are great examples of the guide being followed, reference them if you are stuck: